Sanjyot22/CNN-classification-hub/README.md

 ## How to use CNN classification hub

-`CNN classification hub` has three major pre-built components
+`CNN classification hub` has three major pre-built model training phases

 - Model architecture creation
-- Data preparation for model training
+- Model training on specified architecture
 - Analyzing best weights from all the saved weights

 Aim is to ease the efforts in training different model architecture for image classification tasks.